Pylons/pyramid/docs/narr/security.rst

        ]

-A principal is usually a user id, however it also may be a group id if your authentication system provides group information and the security policy is written to respect them.
-The ``RemoteUserInheritingACLSecurityPolicy`` does not respect group information, but other security policies that come with :mod:`repoze.bfg` do (see the :mod:`repoze.bfg.security` API docs for more info).
+A principal is usually a user id, however it also may be a group id if your authentication system provides group information and the effective :term:`authentication policy` policy is written to respect group information.
+The ``RepozeWho1AuthenicationPolicy`` authentication policy that comes with :mod:`repoze.bfg` respects group information (see the :mod:`repoze.bfg.security` API docs for more info on authentication policies).

 Each tuple within an ACL structure is known as a :term:`ACE`, which stands for "access control entry".
 For example, in the above ACL, ``(Allow, Everyone, 'view')`` is an ACE.
-Each ACE in an ACL is processed by a security policy *in the order dictated by the ACL*.
+Each ACE in an ACL is processed by an authorization policy *in the order dictated by the ACL*.
 So if you have an ACL like this:

 .. code-block:: python
    :linenos: